Tap-Payments/Card-Android/README.md

 	 - The intended amount you will perform the order linked to this token afterwards.
  - order.description:
 	 - Optional string to put some clarifications about the order if needed.
+ - order.reference:
+	 - Pass this value if you want to link this transaction to the a one you have within your system.
  - invoice.id:
 	 - Optional string to pass an invoice id, that you want to link to this token afterwards.
  - merchant.id: